-- A summary of recently issued accounting pronouncements is included in Note M to the Borough's financial statements. - There were no changes in significant accounting policies and practices during 2017
+- A summary of recently issued accounting pronouncements is included in Note N to the Borough's financial statements. - No new significant pronouncements were adopted in 2020. - There were no changes in significant accounting policies and practices during 2020.

 Significant estimates are those that require management's most difficult, subjective, or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.
-The Borough's significant accounting estimates, including a description of management's processes and significant assumptions used in development of the estimates, are disclosed below:
+The Borough's significant accounting estimates, including a description of management's processes and significant assumptions used in development of the estimates, are disclosed in Note I of the financial statements.
+There were no significant estimates identified as applicable to 2020.

-Significant accounting estimates include:
+Other accounting estimates include:

-Collectability of Outstanding A/R - Several of the Borough's accounts receivable are from granting agencies; these are considered by management to be 100% collectible.
-Customer accounts receivables, including taxes, assessments, and various user charges are reviewed by management periodically to determine a reasonable amount of allowance, based on known factors, past history, and age of the outstanding amount.
+Allowance for Uncollectible Accounts - Several of the Borough's accounts receivable are from granting agencies; these are considered by management to be 100% collectible.
+Customer accounts receivables, including amounts due related to taxes, assessments, interest income, and various user charges are reviewed by management periodically to determine a reasonable amount of allowance, based on known factors, past history, and age of the outstanding amount.